|

 the road in an RV, and Marcia,

-your ebook is largely what gave
+your report is largely what gave

 me the courage to make the